Sabancı University Sakıp Sabancı Museum is a meeting point offering transformative cultural experiences.

 Programs for Adults

-Sakıp Sabancı Museum Archive and Research Space focused on projects such as digital archiving, digital preservation and the endurance of the technological works of art in the future.
+Sakıp Sabancı Museum digitalSSM Archive and Research Space focuses on issues such as digital archiving, digital preservation, and the transfer of technological artworks to the future.

-Summer Festival in the Garden
+Summer in the Garden Festival

 SSM Gift Shop

 Sakıp Sabancı Museum Gift Shop features products and services of international quality that enable art enthusiasts to cherish enduring culture and art experiences.

 Open to everyone with its physical and digital venues, SSM Gift Shop collaborates with designers and design material suppliers.
 Through these collaborations, SSM Gift Shop prioritizes being accessible, innovative and distinctive in the products and services it offers in the context of its collections and temporary exhibitions.